GAliNor/xpath-retriever/README.md

-# XPATH function generator
+# XPATH Retriever

-xpath generator is a simple function that helps you generate the xpath of a given html element.
+xpath retriever is a simple function that helps you generate the xpath of a given html element.
 Written in vanilla Js to be supported by all front-end frameworks.